SolidStateGroup/ssg-homepage/static/pages-blog-markdown/introducing-webhooks.md

 ---
-title: Introducing: Webhooks for Feature Flags
+title: Introducing: Webhooks for feature flags
 published: true
 description: With Bullet Train you can now receive webhooks when features have changed
 tags: bullet-train, new-feature